 This next picture just represents the brass kick I’m feeling for this house.
-See those brass curtain rods?
+See the brass curtain rods in this bedroom?
 I’M GOING FOR IT.
 I texted my friends first to gut check myself (truly, I’ve only ever done oil rubbed bronze ones – who even am I with this brass thing?!) but literally one of the friends I texted took a picture from where she was sitting on her sofa of the brass curtain rod right above her head!
 Ha!
 So it’s a thing.
 And I’m on the train.

 Please sing the following sentence to the tune of Press by Cardi B: Brass, brass, brass, brass, brass.
 I should write something else, but you get it.
 I’m loving all of these things, from the minimalist brass wall hook to those awesome house numbers and the brass lever doorknob and those cool curved curtain rods.
 In fact, we already ordered the brass lever doorknobs for every door in the house!
 With matching brass hinges!
 And I am literally counting down the seconds until I can see them in place on our new doors (we’re doing solid wood five panel doors like we did at the duplex because they feel like they fit this modern clean-lined house’s aesthetic more than traditional six panel doors).

 We love a kids room – so we can’t wait to make these rooms personalized and useful for our kids.
 Neither of the rooms are huge, but they spent all summer happily sharing this tiny bunk room, so their new rooms will feel downright spacious by comparison.